 Unfortunately, child pornography has become more prevalent than we ever could have imagined; the people who actually get caught for possessing it are just the tip of the iceberg.

-In 2008, Internet Watch Foundation found 1,536 individual child abuse domains.
 According to the National Society for the Prevention of Cruelty to Children, every week, there are over 20,000 images of child pornography posted on the web.
 Furthermore, U.S Customs Services estimates that illegal child pornography is offered by approximately 100,000 websites.
-According to a 2009 United Nations Human Rights Council Report, the production and distribution of child pornography has an estimated value of between $3 billion and $20 billion.
+According to a 2009 United Nations Human Rights Council Report, the production and distribution of child pornography has an estimated value of between $3 billion and $20 billion—its reach has certainly grown in the last 10 years since that report.

 It’s a booming business, and its effects are spreading quickly.